Tenant Selector

 Unified Workflows + Multi-Tenant Reporting

-I created a unified platform experience with multi-tenant reporting, reducing workflow friction and improving scalability for Managed Security Service Providers (MSSPs) and thousands of enterprise customers.
+I helped create a unified platform that streamlined tenant selection and multi-tenant reporting, reducing workflow friction and improving scalability for security analysts and thousands of enterprise customers.

 Client